dkfans/keeperfx/docs/keeperfx_readme.txt

    MODE_800_600_8, MODE_1024_768_8, MODE_1280_1024_8,
    MODE_1600_1200_8.
-  You can switch between those resolutions during the gameplay by pressing ALT+R. Modes over 640x480 are experimental, and not completely stable.
+  You can switch between those resolutions during the gameplay by pressing Alt+R. Modes over 640x480 are experimental, and not completely stable.
   INGAME_RES=<mode1> <mode2> <mode3> ....